A Vector Monotonicity Assumption for Multiple Instruments: Empirical application

 Figure \ref{estimates_2iv} reports estimates of several of the parameters introduced in Section \ref{idsec}, alongside fully-saturated 2SLS for comparison.
-Consider first the All Compliers LATE (ACL): the point estimate of $0.14$ indicates that having attended a year of college increases 1991 wages of all compliers by roughly 14\% on average.
+Consider first the ACLATE: the point estimate of $0.14$ indicates that having attended a year of college increases 1991 wages of all compliers by roughly 14\% on average.
 This estimate is within the range of roughly $-0.1$ to $0.3$ of the marginal treatment effect (MTE) function estimated by CHV under the assumption of IAM, and is similar to their point estimate of the average treatment on the treated under a parametric normal selection model.
 The 2SLS estimate from Figure \ref{estimates_2iv} yields a similar value at $0.12$.
-Note that given the limited sample size none of the estimates are quite significant at even the 90\% level.
-I thus focus discussion on the point estimates for the sake of illustration with this important caveat.
+Note that given the limited sample size none of the estimates are quite significant at the 90\% level.
+I focus discussion on the point estimates for the sake of illustration with this caveat.

-The point estimates from the remaining rows in Figure \ref{estimates_2iv} suggest that the ACL aggregates over substantial heterogeneity in the population.
-For example, the tuition SLATE suggests that a year of college has no average effect on the wages of individuals who move into treatment if and only if a college is nearby, given local affordability.
-Recall that this group includes proximity compliers, eager compliers for whom college is expensive, and reluctant compliers for whom it is cheap.
-On the other hand, the SLATE for tuition is about three times as large as the ACL.
-These results are suggestive that the average treatment effect among tuition compliers is larger than it is among proximity compliers, however the sign of the difference is not identified.\footnote{In the Supplemental Material I show in the $J=2$ case that if $\Delta_g$ and corresponding group size $p_g$ is known for one group $g \in \mathcal{G}^c$ ex- ante, then the remaining three group specific treatment effects and group sizes can be identified.} Note finally that the point estimates for $SLATU$ and $SLATT$ suggest that among the compliers averaged over by the ACL, those who in fact go to college have greater treatment effects on average than those who do not, which is consistent with some students selecting on the basis of their future gains.
+The point estimates from the remaining rows in Figure \ref{estimates_2iv} suggest that the ACLATE aggregates over substantial heterogeneity in the population.
+For example, the proximity SLATE indicates that a year of college has no average effect on the wages of individuals who move into treatment if and only if a college is nearby, given local affordability.
+This group includes proximity compliers, eager compliers for whom college is expensive, and reluctant compliers for whom it is cheap.
+On the other hand, the SLATE for tuition is about three times as large as the ACLATE.
+These results suggest that the average treatment effect among tuition compliers is larger than it is among proximity compliers, however the sign of the difference is not identified.\footnote{Note however that in the $J=2$ case, if $\Delta_g$ and the corresponding group size $p_g$ is known ex-ante for one group $g \in \mathcal{G}^c$, then the remaining three group specific treatment effects and group sizes can be point identified.} Note finally that the point estimates for $SLATU$ and $SLATT$ suggest that among the compliers averaged over by the ACLATE, those who in fact go to college have greater treatment effects on average than those who do not, which is consistent with students selecting on the basis of their heterogeneous future gains (as in a Roy-type model).